-The Rev. Timothy J. Scharr was elected to his fourth full term as president of the LCMS Southern Illinois District at the district’s 59th convention, held Feb.
+The Rev. Timothy J. Scharr was elected to his fourth full term as president of The Lutheran Church—Missouri Synod (LCMS) Southern Illinois District at the district’s 59th convention, held Feb.
 3–5 in O’Fallon, Ill.

 Scharr was elected on the first ballot.